deepscenario/OrthoLoC/README.md

 ## :warning: License

 Distributed under CC BY-NC-SA 4.0.
-See LICENSE.txt for more information.
+See LICENSE.md for more information.

 <a name="Acknowledgements"></a>